Every transaction starts with a search.

 Websites have likely mentioned the business on their content but haven’t linked back to the business.
 The easy way to do this is to use social listening tools such as Mention or Google Alerts to monitor brand mentions across the web.

-Check the quality of these websites, their domain authority, and relevance to the business.
+Check the quality of these websites, their domain authority, and their relevance to the business.
 You can use Ahrefs to track the traffic and links the site is getting.

 If you see the site is credible and has the authority, reach out to the website administrators and request for them to add a link.
-It’s a quick and easy hack for your link building efforts.
+It’s a quick and easy hack for your link-building efforts.

 Leverage Local Review Websites

 Local review websites not only provide ratings about businesses in a specific area.
 But what makes these review websites a powerful tool for local SEO is they can easily tap into potential customers browsing through those reviews.